bluffingo/OpenSB/private/skins/common/markdown/terms_of_service.md

 (rough draft, last updated 6/30/2024 by Chaziz)

-By using the SquareBracket site, you agree to these terms:
+By using the CheeseRox site, you agree to these terms:

-* You must be 13 years old or over to use or register on SquareBracket.
+* You must be 13 years old or over to use or register on CheeseRox.
 * You must not evade account bans.